 How Does Power of Compounding Work?

 Let’s understand this better with the help of an example.
 Suppose both Mr. A and Mr. B invest Rs.
-50,000 each in ICICI Prudential Bluechip Fund – Direct Plan (growth option) on January 29, 2014 for 5 years.
+50,000 each in ICICI Prudential Bluechip Fund– Direct Plan (growth option) on August 14, 2014, for 5 years.

 While Mr. A keeps his earnings invested in the mutual fund scheme, Mr. B opts to withdraw the earnings annually.
-The ICICI Prudential Bluechip Fund has given an annualised return of 18.16% over the last 5 years period (as on January 29, 2019).
+The ICICI Prudential Bluechip Fund has given an annualized return of 10.24% over the last 5 years period (as on August 14, 2019).
 The below table illustrates the returns earned by both Mr. A and Mr. B on their investment.

 |Mr. A||Mr. B|